 If you are traveling in Beirut, it is highly recommended to travel with proper travel insurance, as you never know what could happen.

-Normally, I would always recommend World Nomads, one of the top companies out there, as it covers almost any kind of accident, with an unlimited budget.
+Normally, I would always recommend World Nomads, one of the top companies out there, as it gives you unlimited medical coverage.

 However, whereas I think that Beirut is a safe city, you should know that most regular travel insurance companies won’t fully cover if you travel to regions where governments advice against traveling.